 As part of a major refurbishment, Danish Middelfart Library opted for a technology upgrade.
 The result is a seamless sorting solution and extended opening hours with significant positive impacts on the local community.

 Middelfart Library’s sorting system was installed by Lyngsoe Systems in 2005, and the sorter was an instant success with staff by relieving them from strenuous work.
-However, after more than 10 years of operation, the ageing sorter was showing signs of wear, which needed to be addressed.
+However, after more than 10 years of operation, the aging sorter was showing signs of wear, which needed to be addressed.

 At the same time, Middelfart Library had a vision of becoming more accessible for their patrons.
 They wanted to extend their opening hours and tear down walls to become part of the main space of the culture house where the library is located.

-Together with Lyngsoe Systems they found a solution.
+Together with Lyngsoe Systems, they found a solution.

 Upgrading the old sorter entailed significant improvements including flawless functionality and low-noise operation.
 The Access Mate™ not only provides extended access to the library, it has also caused a step-change in public usage of the whole culture house.